 Description С R P AR .
 All fouls committed during action on sparking.
 Stroking without sparking if right to spark obtained.
 If, after picking up a touched ball, but before a spark, a ball is moved by the touched ball.
 Stroker's ball moves from under the foot during sparking.
 Competent Not Yet Competent Competent Not Yet Competent 5.
-If the stroker hits his / her ball without moving the hand from the set other ball.
-6. Sparked ball does not move more than 10cm and both balls finish as in-balls.
-7. If following a successful energy the approach ball reheards off a gets.
+If the stroker hits his / her ball without moving the hand from the set other ball.6.
+Sparked ball does not move more than 10cm and both balls finish as in-balls.
 7. If, following a successful spark, the sparked ball rebounds off a gate or pole and ends up in contact with stroker's ball.
 8. If, after touching several balls and picking up the first touched other ball, the order of the Spark is changed.
-9. If the stroker comes into contact with several touched other balls simultaneously, other than when the stroker's ball stops in contact with three or more touched other balls, and the balls to be sparked after the first touched ball are temporarily moved.
-10. If the stroker's own ball is in contact with the touched other ball and the stroker comes into contact with yet another touched other ball.
+If the stroker comes into contact with several touched other balls simultaneously, other than when the stroker's ball stops in contact with three or more touched other balls, and the balls to be sparked after the first touched ball are temporarily moved.
+If the stroker's own ball is in contact with the touched other ball and the stroker's own bail is in contact with the touched other ball and the stroker comes into contact with yet another touched other ball.
 11. If the stroker hits his/her ball with the touched other ball placed in the outer field.
 12. Stroking after successful spark before completing all actions on sparking.
 13. Stick or Stroker coming into contact with a moving ball, including stroker's ball.
 14. Making a touch with a ball that has been sparked.
 15. Out-ball touches a ball on the field.
-FOULS - 41.
+FOLLS 41.
 Foul Called.
-STROKER'S BALL 42.
+FOULS - STROKER'S BALL 42.
 Hand signal performed.
 BECOMES 43.
 Foul penalty correctly applied - stroker's ball.
 OUTBALL 119112 44.
 Other balls (re)positioned correctly.